-AP American Government Length: Year Credit 1 Offered to: Juniors or Seniors
+AP American Government Length: Year Credit 1

+Offered to: Juniors

-AP American Government provides students with an understanding beyond the basics of the U.S. Government, politics and democratic processes.
+This course is intended as a challenge course for the required "Civics" during the junior year.
+AP American Government would provide students with an understanding beyond the basics of the U.S. Government, politics and democratic processes.
 The course curriculum follows that of AP US Government courses and prepares students if they choose to take the AP examination in the spring.
-This course may be taken in place of Civics, or, if one is interested and has already taken Civics, the AP American Government course could be taken as an elective.